SaidiAmine/udemy-microservices/README.md

 * Spring Cloud Eureka is a service registry that allows microservices to register themselves and discover other services in a distributed environment.
 * Create Eureka server with Eureka server dependency.
 * Add Eureka client dependency to microservice
 * Set `eureka.client.serviceUrl.defaultZone` on the micro service app properties

+## Heartbeat
+A heartbeat signal is sent from each micro service (accounts loans ..) to the eureka server, to signal them that they are still alive services.